• Skip to main content

 Why You'll Love This Recipe

-Pickles with a snap that makes you pucker and ready in two days!
+Dilly Pickles with a snap that makes you pucker and are ready in two days!
 Whats not to love.
 There is nothing more satisfying than that first bite into a homemade pickle bursting with flavor from the fresh dill and pickling spice.
 Whether you eat them from the jar or put a few slices on your favorite burger, these Dilly Refrigerator Pickles are sure to please!

 Ingredients You Will Need

 Pickling cucumbers: Short and bigger around than slicing cucumbers, they are bred to have a thinner skin and black spines so the pickled product will look better.
+These pickles are perfect for making Dilly Pickles.

 White vinegar: White vinegar is a solution typically consisting of 4-7% acetic acid and 93-96% water.
 It is most commonly made via the fermentation of grain alcohol.